ATEEZ talk exploring their “sexy side” on ‘ZERO : FEVER Part.3’ and the return of MINGI

 SAN: “‘Eternal Sunshine’ contains positive content and we tried hard to incorporate the literal meaning into it, and I think it’s a song that can melt the hearts of many people with our brightest energy on stage.”

-Prior to the release of ‘ZERO : FEVER Part.3’, fans voted between the two title tracks, ‘Deja Vu’ and ‘Eternal Sunshine’, on which to promote.
+Prior to the release of ‘ZERO : FEVER Part.3’, fans voted between ‘Deja Vu’ and ‘Eternal Sunshine’ on which to promote.
 Why do you think ATINY ended up choosing ‘Deja Vu’?

 SEONGHWA: “Since ATEEZ’s musical style has been very intense, I think the fans liked ‘Deja Vu’ a little more, which has a strong impression among the two songs.
 And it also shows the sexy side of ATEEZ that was not usually seen from us, so I think ATINY preferred this song a little more.”